 Thanks to a joint effort of the New Initiatives For Young Interventionalists Committee and the Fellowship Committee of the EAPCI, Martine Gilard, Chair of the EAPCI Fellowship Committee and Gabor G. Toth, Chair of the EAPCI New Initiatives for Young Interventionalists Committee, are pleased to announce a novel grant platform to be launched in 2017, called the Micro-Fellowship Standards programme.

 The Micro-Fellowship Standards programme will supplement the regular long-term Education and Training grants programme fellowships, offering a short but intensive stay in one of the carefully selected centres of excellence in a given technology such as intracoronary imaging, fractional flow reserve, bifurcation PCI, CTO procedures, transcatheter aortic valve replacement, mitral valve interventions or left atrial appendage closure, etc.

 The programme is dedicated specifically to young interventionists who are at the early stages of their learning curve in one of the targeted procedures.

-The goal of the μFellowship is to boost the candidates’ exposure to the selected procedure over a period of a few weeks.
+Its goal is to boost the candidates’ exposure to the selected procedure over a period of a few weeks.
 Even if this will be mainly observational, it will provide a good kick-start to the programme in their home institution.
 This latter possibility is even supported – as an option – with a few days visit by a proctor, also covered by the grant.
 There is no need to add that the networking potential of this programme is massive.

 © 2017 European Society of Cardiology.
 All rights reserved